-- Flood waters can contain dilute sewage if the sewer network has been inundated and surcharged.
-There could also be other risks such as syringes etc.
+- Flood waters can contain dilute sewage if the sewer network.
+There could also be other risks such as syringes.

-- Manhole covers may have been displaced in flooded areas which members of the public could fall down causing a risk of injury and drowning.
-They may not be visible in flooded areas.
+- Manhole covers may have been displaced in flooded areas which you could fall down causing a risk of injury and drowning.
+Be very careful as you might not be able to see them in flooded areas.

-- The public should not attempt to unblock sewers themselves.
-They will put themselves at risk and could aggravate the situation.
-They should wait and allow our trained technicians who possess the correct equipment to deal with the situation.
+- Don't attempt to unblock sewers yourself.
+You'll be putting yourself at risk and you might make things worse.
+Please wait and allow our trained technicians, who possess the correct equipment, to deal with the problem.

-- If customers see anything that looks unsafe they should contact us immediately.
+- If you see anything that looks unsafe, contact us immediately.

 What you need to do

-- If the problem is one for you (or your landlord) to resolve make sure, when calling a contractor you get full understanding of the cost as these can esclate quickly when dealing with broken underground pipes.
+If the problem is one for you (or your landlord) to resolve, make sure you understand the costs as these can escalate quickly when dealing with broken underground pipes.

-- If you are in doubt what the cause of the problem is.
-Always let us know and we'll try to help.
+If you're in doubt what the cause of the problem is, let us know and we'll try to help.

 What can I do to help?

-One of the most common causes of operational problems and sewer flooding is a ‘soft blockage’.
-These blockages are caused by, for example, wipes being flushed down the toilet and cooking fat being poured down the sink.
+One of the most common causes of sewer flooding is a ‘soft blockage’.
+These blockages are usually caused by wipes being flushed down the toilet and cooking fat being poured down the sink.

-We developed our Stop it.
+We developed our Bin it.
 Don't block it campaign to combat this and help customers avoid kitchen calamities and bathroom blockages.